Learn2Thrive

 By the end of the Learn2Thrive program, you will be able to:

-2. Explain the importance of physical, emotional, and nutritional health on personal wellness
+1. Define Thriving and explain the importance of physical and emotional health on your personal wellness

-4. Build peer-based and campus support communities to assist in overcoming challenges and achieving personal success
+3. Build a peer-based and campus support community to assist students in overcoming challenges and achieving personal and academic success

 What should I expect to do each week in Learn2Thrive?

-Each week, we focus our discussion and skill development on 1 thriving skill and 1 learning skill.
+Each week, we focus our discussion and skill development on one thriving skill and one learning skill.
 Those skills change week to week.
 In addition, we do reflection activities, mindful movement, and meditation.

-Learn2Thrive will be offered through a hybrid model of delivery for the fall 2023 term.
-Content delivery of the weekly thriving and learning skills will be offered in an asynchronous format on OWL, as will a mindful movement and meditation.
-Each week we will also offer two live drop-ins (1 in-person and 1 on Zoom) where the emphasis will be on answering questions about Learn2Thrive content, engaging in discussion and activities related to the topics of the week, and developing community.
+Learn2Thrive will be offered through a hybrid model of delivery.
+Content delivery of the weekly thriving and learning skills will be offered in an asynchronous format on OWL Brightspace.
+Each week we will also offer an in-person group session where the emphasis will be on answering questions about Learn2Thrive content, engaging in discussion and activities related to the topics of the week, and developing community.

 What topics will be covered in the program?

-Over the 10 week program, we will explore the following topics to help you build new habits, leading from your strengths, and how to focus on healthy living.
+Over the six week program, we will explore the following topics to help you build new habits, leading from your strengths, and how to focus on healthy living.

 Building traits like: